syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Scatter.md

 ---
 layout: post
 title: Scatter Chart in .NET MAUI Chart control | Syncfusion
-description: Learn here all about the scatter chart and its features in Syncfusion WinUI Chart (SfCartesianChart) control.
+description: Learn here all about the scatter chart and its features in Syncfusion .NET MAUI Chart (SfCartesianChart) control.
 platform: maui
 control: SfCartesianChart
 documentation: ug